netham45/screamrouter/readme.md

 ### MP3 Stream
 It also exposes an MP3 stream of each sink.
 This is available at both `http://<Your ScreamRouter Server>:8080/stream/<IP of sink>/` and `ws://<Your ScreamRouter Server>:8080/ws/<IP of sink>/` (Note the trailing slashes)

-The MP3 stream provided from FFMPEG is tracked frame by frame so that ScreamRouter can always start a connection on a new MP3 frame.
-FFMPEG is configured to generate MP3 with no inter-frame dependencies so files from it can be played back as normal MP3s or streamed to a player starting from any frame.
+The MP3 stream provided from liblame is tracked frame by frame so that ScreamRouter can always start a connection on a new MP3 frame.

 The latency for streaming the MP3s to VLC is low, browsers will enforce a few seconds of caching.
 Mobile browsers sometimes more.
 Some clients refuse to play MP3s received one frame at a time, an option will be added to the configuration to adjust the number of frames buffered for MP3 data.